Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Review of Taubes' isomorphisms

-for a SW instanton which almost solves Taubes' perturbed Seiberg-Witten equations~\eqref{SW4} when $r$ is large.
+for a SW instanton which almost solves Taubes' perturbed Seiberg--Witten equations~\eqref{SW4} when $r$ is large.
 Here, $E$ has a section whose zero set (with multiplicity) is $\cC$, and away from $\cC$ the bundle $E$ is identified with the trivial bundle.
-Away from $\cC$ the pair $(A^\ast,\Psi^\ast)$ is close to $(A_0,(1,0))$, where $A_0$ is the flat connection on $E$ coming from the product structure.
-Near a component $(C,d)\in\cC$ the pair $(A^\ast,\Psi^\ast)$ is determined by a section
+Away from $\cC$ the pair $(A^*,\Psi^*)$ is close to $(A_0,(1,0))$, where $A_0$ is the flat connection on $E$ coming from the product structure.
+Near a component $(C,d)\in\cC$ the pair $(A^*,\Psi^*)$ is determined by the zero-section $0\in\zZ_0\subset\Gamma(\C_{N_C,d})$.
+Then an implicit function theorem argument may be used to perturb $(A^*,\Psi^*)$ to a SW instanton $\Psi_r(\cC)$.